 - Don’t forget the search box

-Ever visited a site, couldn’t find what you were looking for, and so you look for the search icon and…nothing.
-There’s no search box in sight.
+Ever visited a site, couldn’t find what you were looking for, so you looked for the search icon and…nothing.
+There’s no search box insight.
 Some users are coming onto your site specifically for something in particular.
-Adding in a prominent search box will help users find it challenging to locate specific content.
+Adding a prominent search box will help users find it challenging to locate specific content.

 - Build up a mailing list

-While the introduction of GDPR and other regulations has made it more challenging to collect and store data, it’s still worth building up a mailing list.
+While introducing GDPR and other regulations has made collecting and storing data more challenging, it’s still worth building up a mailing list.

 There are plenty of ways to collect emails, whether through sales data or having a subscribe feature on the site that encourages users to sign up.